tylerbisk/netlify/Sipsprivacy.markdown

 ---
-layout: page
+layout: minimal
-title: Sips Privacy Policy
 permalink: /sipsprivacy/
 ---
+# Sips Privacy Policy
+---

-This policy applies to all information collected or submitted on Sips: Drink with Friends on iPhone and any other devices and platforms.
+##### This policy applies to all information collected or submitted on Sips: Drink with Friends on iPhone and any other devices and platforms

-Sips: Drink with Friends will hereby be referred to as Sips
+**Sips: Drink with Friends will hereinafter be referred to as Sips**

+---

 ### Information we collect